kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ### Version Skew Strategy

 - kube-apiserver must be upgraded first to serve Workload API
-- kube-scheduler should be upgraded next to handle gang scheduling
 - kube-controller-manager can be upgraded last

 If kube-controller-manager creates `Workload` but scheduler doesn't understand it: